Transcript: Childhood Tea Drinking May Increase Fluorosis Risk

 Well, during the tooth development years, up to about age nine, children exposed to too much fluoride can develop dental fluorosis—a mottled discoloration of the teeth.
 It’s just a cosmetic issue, and usually just kind of faint white spots, but is the main reason the EPA is reconsidering current tap water fluoridation levels.

 Currently, the suggested upper limit in water is 2 parts per million of fluoride, and the mandatory upper limit is 4.
 Herbal teas were fine; about a hundred-fold under this limit.
 But, caffeinated teas exceeded the suggested limit, and decaf teas exceeded the mandatory limit.

 Remember, though, that’s the limit for tap water.
-So tea drinking would only pose much of a risk if drank all day long as one's primary beverage.
-So in terms of the dental ramifications, kids who primarily drink non-herbal tea as a source of hydration will be at risk for dental fluorosis.
+So, tea drinking would only pose much of a risk if kids drank it all day long as their primary beverage.
+So, in terms of the dental ramifications, kids who primarily drank non-herbal tea as a source of hydration may be at risk for dental fluorosis.

 Please consider volunteering to help out on the site.